shirtd/phase/README.md

 Will run the program with the default behavior for the default dataset (lennard-jones, melt.xyz).
 For a given dataset and file the `--default-frames` flag will automatically load frames surrounding the phase transition:

-    * lennard-jones, melt.xyz: 30038-30062
-    * water-first-order, ih_hda.xyz: 126-138
-    * water-first-order, lda_hda.xyz: 87-99.
+- `lennard-jones/melt.xyz`: 30038-30062
+- `water-first-order/ih_hda.xyz`: 126-138
+- `water-first-order/lda_hda.xyz`: 87-99.

 The default behavior is as follows:

-    * load frames,
+1. load frames,
-    * select points "close" to the boundary of the simulation (proportional to bounding box width, multiplicative factor set with `--delta`),
+2. select points "close" to the boundary of the simulation (proportional to bounding box width, multiplicative factor set with `--delta`),
-    * compute relative persistent homology using the alpha (Delaunay) filtration.
+3. compute relative persistent homology using the alpha (Delaunay) filtration.

 Without any additional arguments the program will quit upon completion.

 #### Caching

-The input data (the frames specified) and the results from the persistence computation are saved in a binary format in the directory specified by `--cache` (default: `./cache`).
+The input data (the frames specified), the filtration, and the results from the persistence computation are each saved separately in a binary format in the directory specified by `--cache` (default: `./cache`).
 Given a set of parameters the program will check if there exists a cached version of any stage of the computation, and load it.
 The `--force` flag will force override any cached data, with `--force input`, `--force filt`, `--force persist` overwriting only the cached input, filtration, or persistence data, respectively.
+The largest of these is always the filtration.
+If a computation is cached you can load the persistence diagram without the filtration by passing `--nofilt`.
+This functionality is encapsulated by the `tpers` preset (see below).
+In this case, interaction is limited to the total persistence curve and persistence diagrams.
+This should be used to quickly load the total persistence curve from a large number of frames.

 #### Additional arguments